ewulczyn/ewulczyn.github.io/_posts/2015-03-16-AB Testing with Multinomial Data.md

 most about the expected reward of a design.
 If we just compare success rates and choose the design with the higher rate, we are not necessarily choosing the option with the higher expected reward.
-This post discusses how to do AB testing when the reward per impression is limited to a set of fixed values.
+This post discusses how to do AB testing when the reward is limited to a set of fixed values.
 In particular, I demonstrate bayesian computational techniques for determining:

 **1. the probability that one design gives higher expected reward than another**